Sofia Rotaru

-Rotaru has been performing for more than 40 years. and topped the Moscow airplay with "Ya nazvu planetu imenem tvoim" in 2008.
+Rotaru has been performing for more than 40 years, and topped the Moscow airplay with "Ya nazovu planetu imenem tvoim" in 2008.

 She reported the highest income of all celebrities in Ukraine in 2008 and 2010.

 Her repertoire consists of more than 40 albums and 400 songs recorded in many languages.
 She has received awards, deemed a Meritorious Artist of the Ukrainian SSR, People's Artist of Ukraine, People's Artist of Moldavian SSR, Laureate of the Young Communist League Prize, Hero of Moldova, and Cavalier of the Republican Order of Moldova.
-In August 2002 former President of Ukraine Leonid Kuchma and President of Russia Vladimir Putin gave awards to Sofia Rotaru for her 55th birthday, bestowing upon her the high rank of the Hero of Ukraine for her "outstanding personal merits in the sphere of art", and the Russian order "For merits before the Nation", respectively.
+In August 2002 former president of Ukraine Leonid Kuchma and President of Russia Vladimir Putin gave awards to Sofia Rotaru for her 55th birthday, bestowing upon her the high rank of the Hero of Ukraine for her "outstanding personal merits in the sphere of art", and the Russian order "For merits before the Nation", respectively.

 Rotaru's official surname is Yevdokymenko-Rotaru (Євдокименко-Ротару).
 Yevdokymenko was the surname of her late husband.
 Yalta is her main residence, although she also has homes in Moscow, Kyiv, and Baden-Baden.

 Early life

 Sofia Rotaru, who comes from the Romanian minority in Ukraine, was born in Marshyntsi (Marșenița), Chernivtsi Oblast to a family of brigadiers and wine-growers.
-Marshyntsi is a village of Novoselytskyi Raion (Noua Suliță), close to the border with Moldova and the majority of its population is Romanophone (Romanian language speakers).
+Marshyntsi is a village of Novoselytskyi Raion (Noua Suliță), close to the border with Moldova, and the majority of its population is Romanophone (Romanian-speaking).
+The area was part of Kingdom of Romania before 1940, when Soviet Union occupied and annexed it after an ultimatum.

 She was the second child in a family of six children.
 Her siblings are Zina, Lidia, Aurica, Eugen and Anatol.
 A passport office employee misreported her birthdate on her passport as 9 August; as a result, Rotaru reportedly celebrates her birthday twice.

 Her father, Mykhail Fedorovich Rotaru, spent World War II as a heavy machine gunner and traveled to Berlin.
 Injured, he returned home only in 1946, and was the first person to join the Communist Party in the village.
 Her older sister, Zinaida ("Zina"), was born on 11 October 1942.
-Zina endured severe childhood illness and went blind, but possessed perfect pitch and easily memorized new songs so she taught Sofia folk songs.
+Zina endured severe childhood illness and went blind, but possessed perfect pitch and easily memorized new songs, so she taught Sofia folk songs.
 Sofia said of her elder sister: "We all learned from her – what a musical memory, what a soul!".
 Zina spent hours listening to the radio and learned numerous songs, as well as the Russian language, which she later taught to her brothers and sisters.
 At home, the Rotaru family spoke only Romanian.
 As a child, Sofia participated in regional competitions of pentathlon and running.